 Exercise such as walking may also be one of the most effective ways to reduce menopause symptoms such as hot flashes, night sweats, insomnia, and heart symptoms, according to a study from the Annals (Journal) of Behavioral Medicine.

 For those of us who work in an office, its important to stand up and stretch and take breaks to walk around at least once an hour to keep things moving and healthy in the body.
 These walking breaks are important for muscle and bone health, as well as for the heart and other organs.
-Better yet, go outside and get a new view of things before settling back down to work in the front of the computer!
+Better yet, go outside and get a new, refreshing view of things before settling back down to work.

 Check out the chart below for the twelve best benefits of walking.
 Go out and have some fun with your walks.
 Walk with friends.
 Try to go out on different routes and see different things.
 You’ll be glad you did!